PayBas/PBWoW3style/README.md

 3.0.5
 - updated for phpbb 3.1.6
-- added theme images for pbWoW (core)
+- added theme images for pbWoW (only the Core Theme)
 - fixed placement of avatar

 ## License